 Council needs to ensure working capital is maintained such that sufficient cash reserves are available to meet normal cash flow requirements.
-Over the next few years, Council will invest heavily in its capital works program by fully utilising cash reserves and taking advantage of the current interest rate environment to fast-track major projects using borrowings.
+Over the next few years, Council will invest heavily in its capital works program by fully utilising cash reserves and taking advantage of the low interest rate environment to fast-track major projects using borrowings.

-The trend of working capital is forecast to be below 100 per cent and be approximately 85 per cent over the 2023-2027 period.
+The trend of working capital is forecast to be below 100 per cent but not lower than 85 per cent over the 2023-2027 period.